INVESTOR PROTECTION PROGRAM

 SECURING YOUR FUNDS:

-For all sizes of projects (whether over or under $10M), there are SIX options of how to position their funds in safekeeping:
+For projects over $10M, there are SIX options of how to position funds in safekeeping:

 Option 1: Funds (as CASH) are sent to a participating Custodial Bank, where they are held in a “non-depletion” account for the duration of the deal.
 This "non-depletion" status will be confirmed between bankers so the investor can be fully confident that his funds will simply sit idly in that account for the duration of the investor's participation.